luca-schlecker/SwebSocket/README.md

 A handwritten, easy to use WebSocket Library that aims to:
 - Follow [RFC6455](https://datatracker.ietf.org/doc/html/rfc6455)
-- Be ease to use
+- Be easy to use
 - Allow [Client](#client) and [Server](#server) use-cases
 - Integrate [Secure Connections](#secure-connection)
 - Be Portable (`netstandard2.1`)